 Growing up with endometriosis involved many trips to doctors and hospitals for pain.
 I felt like a trial and error guinea pig, bouncing from doctor to doctor.
 Because I was still so young, they tried many other diagnoses before finally concluding that it was, in fact, endometriosis.
 It caused my mom to miss work for my appointments, and we had meetings at school because I was missing so many classes.
 On days where I did try to go to school, I’d end up calling her to come to get me because I was in a lot of pain again.

-Once I was diagnosed correctly, we were able to proceed with surgery to clean out the worst of it, I took some online classes and started getting on with my life.
+Once the endo diagnosis was confirmed, we were able to proceed with surgery to clean out the worst of it, I took some online classes and started getting on with my life. took some online classes and started getting on with my life.
 Surgery is only a temporary fix, but it helps for a couple of years.
 I still battle with it to this day, and it does get awful, but at least I know what it is.

-An invisible illness can feel like a life-sentence to missing out on a lot.
-My family believed that if you are too sick to go to school, then you are too ill for anything else.
+An invisible illness can feel like a life sentence to missing out on a lot.
+My family believed that if you are too sick to go to school, you are too ill for anything else.
 I was inside a lot, and eventually, that became my choice.
-The depression brought on by initially not knowing what I had going on inside my body.
+The depression was brought on by initially not knowing what I had going on inside my body.

-If they miss a lot of school days or you see subtle signs of your child being bullied, consider other options for education.
-In my experience, I had missed so much school that it was not just hard to try to go back, it became impossible to go back not only because of the work I had missed but also because I felt alone.
+If they miss a lot of school days or see subtle signs of your child being bullied, consider other options for education.
+In my experience, I had missed so much school that it was not just hard to try to go back.
+It became impossible to go back because of the work I had missed and because I felt alone.
 My illness cost me friendships.

 Any illness has a learning curve.
 You learn to manage it and find a way to get back on track.
 I still have my bad days, but I also handle those better and know when to listen to my body.

-Some relationships have been mended, and others had to be cut off because when you’re dealing with something, and they don’t want to understand, it only hurts you.
-If you have a child going through something tough, don’t be afraid to keep them away from someone if they are only making them feel wrong about whatever it may be.
+Some relationships have been mended, and others had to be cut off because it only hurts you when you’re dealing with something they don’t want to understand.
+If you have a child going through something challenging, don’t be afraid to keep them away from someone if they only make them feel wrong about whatever it may be.